Derrick Johnson

-Derrick O’Hara Johnson (born November 22, 1982) is a former American football linebacker.
-He played college football at the University of Texas at Austin, where he earned consensus All-American honors twice.
-He was drafted by the Kansas City Chiefs with the 15th overall selection in first round the 2005 NFL Draft.
-In his 13 seasons with the Chiefs, he made four Pro Bowls.
-He also played 6 games for the Oakland Raiders.
+Derrick O'Hara Johnson (born November 22, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Texas Longhorns, twice earning consensus All-American honors.
+Johnson was selected by the Kansas City Chiefs in the first round of the 2005 NFL draft with the 15th overall pick.
+In his 13 seasons with the Chiefs, Johnson made four Pro Bowls.
+He also played six games for the Oakland Raiders in 2018.

-Early years
+Early life

 Johnson was born in Waco, Texas.
 He attended Waco High School, where he was a three-sport star in football, track and basketball.
-In football, he played as a linebacker, registering 170 tackles (103 unassisted), 21.0 stops for loss, 6.0 quarterback sacks, five forced fumbles and two interceptions, including one returned for a touchdown as a senior.
-Johnson produced a career-high 30 tackles and four forced fumbles in a single game.
-He earned Parade magazine high school All-America and first-team All-Texas Class 5A honors following both his junior and senior seasons, and played in the first-ever U.S. Army All-American Bowl on December 30, 2000.
+In football, Johnson played as a linebacker, registering 170 tackles (103 unassisted), 21.0 stops for loss, six quarterback sacks, five forced fumbles, and two interceptions, including one returned for a touchdown as a senior.
+He produced a career-high 30 tackles and four forced fumbles in a single game.
+Johnson earned Parade magazine high school All-America and first-team All-Texas Class 5A honors following both his junior and senior seasons, and played in the first-ever U.S. Army All-American Bowl on December 30, 2000.

 As a standout track & field athlete, Johnson was a state-qualifier in the 100-meters and the triple jump.
 He recorded a 10.5-second 100-meter dash, while also clearing over 48 ft (14.66 m) in the triple jump.
-At the District 13-5A Championships, he ran a leg on the Waco 4 × 100 m relay squad, helping them earn a fourth-place finish.
+At the District 13-5A Championships, Johnson ran a leg on the Waco 4 × 100 m relay squad, helping them earn a fourth-place finish.

 College career

 Johnson enrolled in The University of Texas at Austin, and played for coach Mack Brown's Texas Longhorns football team from 2001 to 2004 and became one of the most dominant linebackers in Longhorns history.
-Johnson was a first-team All-Big 12 selection in 2002, 2003 and 2004, a consensus first-team All-American in 2003, and unanimous first-team All-American in 2004.
-Following his senior season, he was also recognized as the Big 12 Defensive Player of the Year, and received the Dick Butkus Award and Bronko Nagurski Trophy.
-The Texas Longhorns finished 11–1, and defeated the Michigan Wolverines 38–37 in the 2005 Rose Bowl.
+Johnson was a first-team All-Big 12 selection in 2002, 2003, and 2004, a consensus first-team All-American in 2003, and unanimous first-team All-American in 2004.
+Following his senior season, Johnson was also recognized as the Big 12 Defensive Player of the Year, and received the Dick Butkus Award and Bronko Nagurski Trophy.
+The Texas Longhorns finished 11–1, and narrowly defeated the Michigan Wolverines 38–37 in the 2005 Rose Bowl.